PCE1968/Election_Analysis/README.md

 ### Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
--  The candidates were:
+- The county turnout results were:
-    - Charles Casper Stockham
-    - Diana DeGette
-    - Raymon Anthony Doane
+    - Jefferson County accounted for 10.5% of the vote and 38,855 votes.
+    - Denver County accounted for 82.8% of the vote and 306,055 votes.
+    - Arapahoe County accounted for 6.7% of the vote and 24,801 votes.
+- County with the largest Number of votes cast:
+    - Denver County accounted for 82.8% of the vote and 306,055 votes.
 - The candidate results were:
     - Charles CVasper Stockham received 23.0% of the vote and 85,213 votes.
     - Diana DeGette received 73.8% of the vote and 272,892 votes.